plone/training/views_3.rst

 There are some some things that need explanation:

 ``tal:repeat="talk view/talks"``
     This iterates over the list of dictionaries returned by the view. ``view/talks`` calls the method ``talks`` of our view and each ``talk`` is in turn one of the dictionaries that are returned by this method.
-Since TAL's path expressions for the lookup of values in dictionaries is the same as the attributes of objects we can write ``talk/somekey`` as we could ``view/somemethod``.
+Since TAL's path expressions for the lookup of values in dictionaries is the same as for the attributes of objects we can write ``talk/somekey`` as we could ``view/somemethod``.
 Handy but sometimes irritating since from looking at the page template alone we often have no way of knowing if something is an attribute, a method or the value of a dict.
 It would be a good practice to write ``tal:repeat="talk python:view.talks()"``.

 ``tal:content="talk/speaker"``
     'speaker' is a key in the dict 'talk'.
 We could also write ``tal:content="python:talk['speaker']"``